ThePacketBender/notes/README.md

 	<\3<\3<\3<\3<>TPB<><\3<\3<\3<\3>

-# Used to be a bunch of backstabbing, untalented skids that leeched off this part of the repository here.
+# Used to be a bunch of untalented skids that leeched off this part of the repository here.
 But we systematically removed them like you would any kind of termite or roach.